sumowll/BD4H-Bootcamp/web/env-local-docker.md

 ```

 then, Zeppelin will listen the port `9530`

+Note: Please keep all the service are running before installing/starting Zeppelin.

 If you wish to host Jupyter, you can start it by using command: